inwx/terraform-provider-inwx/docs/resources/inwx_dnssec_key.md

 # Resource: inwx_dnssec_key

-Provides a INWX DNSSEC key resource
+Provides a INWX DNSSEC key resource.
+This will send your dnssec keys to the domain registry.
+If you use INWX nameservers, use [inwx_automated_dnssec](inwx_automated_dnssec.md) instead, and INWX will create and manage the keys.

 ## Example Usage